alichtman/shallow-backup/README.md

 1. GUI.
 2. Option to back up specific paths.
-3. Further optimization.

 ### How to Contribute
 ---

 1. Clone repo and create a new branch: `$ git checkout https://github.com/alichtman/shallow-backup -b name_for_new_branch`.
 2. Make changes and test
-3. Submit Pull Request with comprehensive description of changes
+3. Open Pull Request with comprehensive description of changes